120 Bahadur

 120 Bahadur is a 2025 Indian Hindi-language historical war film directed by Razneesh ‘Razy’ Ghai and produced by Excel Entertainment and Trigger Happy Studios.
-The film stars Farhan Akhtar as Major Shaitan Singh and Raashii Khanna as Shagun Kanwar, the wife of Shaitan Singh.
-The film recounts the Battle of Rezang La, considered one of the major events of the Sino-Indian War and fought on 18 November 1962, when 120 soldiers of the Charlie Company, 13 Kumaon Regiment entirely made up of Ahirs defended their post against a 3000-strong Chinese Army contingent, inflicting on them over 1300 casualties.
+The film stars Farhan Akhtar as Major Shaitan Singh and Raashii Khanna in a Special appearance as Shugan Kanwar, the wife of Shaitan Singh.
+The film recounts the Battle of Rezang La, considered one of the major events of the Sino-Indian War and fought on 18 November 1962, when 120 soldiers of the Charlie Company, 13 Kumaon Regiment, made up of Ahirs, defended their post against a 3000-strong Chinese Army contingent, inflicting on them over 1300 casualties.

 The film portrays Major Shaitan Singh Bhati, who was posthumously conferred the Param Vir Chakra which is India's highest military honour, for his bravery in the Battle of Rezang La.
-It was theatrically released on 21 November 2025.
-It will also be screened at the Gala Premiere section at the 56th International Film Festival Of India (IFFI) in Goa on the same date.Haqeeqat (1964 film) was also based on the same battle during the 1962 war.
-The film has received rave reviews in social media from general viewers including Indian Army veterans.
-Many highlighted the technical brilliance behind cinematography, and a engaging background score.
+It was theatrically released on 21 November 2025 and was featured in the Gala Premiere section of the 56th IFFI.
+The film received positive reviews from critics with praise for the performances and war sequences but some criticised the screenplay.
+The film was declared tax-free in Delhi and Rajasthan.
+It was a box-office bomb, grossing ₹20 crore worldwide.